Mexican Federal Highway 24

 Federal Highway 24 (Carretera Federal 24, Fed.
-24) is a free part of the federal highways corridors (corredores carreteros federales).
+24) is a toll-free part of the federal highways corridors (corredores carreteros federales).
 Fed.
 24 is intended to cross the Sierra Madre Occidental from the area of Hidalgo del Parral, Chihuahua, on the east, to the area of Culiacán, Sinaloa, on the west.
 A limited central section of about 40 to 50 km is not yet completed or graded.
 This section lies between the villages of Los Frailes, Durango, on the east, and Soyatita (also known as El Sabino), Sinaloa, on the west.
 Travel is possible through this area, where the road is not yet completed, on unimproved roads using high clearance two-wheel drive vehicles.
 The two unconnected segments that extend through Los Frailes and Soyatita are graded, but each segment is unpaved for about the last 75 km.
 The central gap in the highway is in the rugged mountains of the Sierra Madre Occidental.
 This uncompleted and unpaved portion of the road is not well signed, there are many intersections with other unimproved roads, and it is easy to get lost off the intended route of the highway.
 As noted later, getting lost may not be a safe proposition.
 Further, the unfinished segment on the west is at about 820 meters elevation at Soyatita.
 Just outside Los Frailes, the road coming from the east is at 2,750 meters elevation.
 The traveler crossing this gap will have to negotiate this dramatic change in elevation traveling a good deal of the way on unimproved dirt roads.
 Travel times in this central section can be quite slow.

 This central portion of the highway passes directly through the region known as Mexico's Golden Triangle, notorious for drug cultivation, drug trafficking, and related violent drug incidents.